Cadify/Cadify-User-Manual/docs/sketcher/advanced-sketcher-scrollby.md

 By leveraging scroll-by rules in Cadify Sketcher, you can create sophisticated, responsive forms that adapt to user choices.
 This is particularly valuable in complex products with multiple controls and Sketcher tabs.

-You can download a sample product from the [sample folder](https://github.com/Cadify/Cadify-Light-User-Manual/tree/main/samples/ScrollBy).